 We’ve teamed up with Evenergi to help you understand which electric vehicles are available and the EVs of the future suited to your current driving lifestyle.

-The total cost of ownership engine aims to help consumers understand what it means to buy an electric vehicle and then power it with renewable energy sources.
+The total cost of ownership calculator below aims to help consumers understand what it means to buy an electric vehicle and then power it with renewable energy sources.
 It lets you compare the cost of buying and running new vehicles so you can decide which one is right for you.

 Compare vehicle costs, features and range